bhoomit11/ScopedMediaPicker/README.md

 >>_ScopedMediaPicker.MEDIA_TYPE_VIDEO_ for video picker only
 >>_ScopedMediaPicker.MEDIA_TYPE_IMAGE or ScopedMediaPicker.MEDIA_TYPE_VIDEO_ for both

+### Step 4.1.
+Start picking up your files

+    btnFile.setOnClickListener {
+        scopedMediaPicker.startFilePicker(
+            fileTypes = arrayListOf(
+                ScopedMediaPicker.PDF,
+                ScopedMediaPicker.DOC,
+                ScopedMediaPicker.PPT,
+                ScopedMediaPicker.XLS,
+                ScopedMediaPicker.TXT,
+                ScopedMediaPicker.ZIP
+            )
+        ) { list ->
+            Log.e("FilePath", list.toString())
+            showFile(list.first())
+        }
+    }

+fileTypes defines array of support file types you want to pick with file picker You'll get you list of FileData object contains 5 things:
+> fileUri (To open document use this URI)
+> fileInputStream (To upload a file purpose use this Inputstream)
+> fileName
+> fileExtension
+> mimeType (While opening a URI with intent you can use this mimeType)

 ### Step 5.
 Return intent data to your ScopedMediaPicker,
 if you don't follow this step callback will not return you scaled image/video in _start_ calback.